suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

 | 24 | i | 49 | xa0 | 74 | e |

-Using the vocabulary we built, we will now map the data (X,Y) in raw string format, to corresponding indices.
+Using the vocabulary we built, we will now map the data (X,Y) from raw string format, to corresponding indices.

 | X (indices)  | Y (indices) |
 | ------------- | ------------- |